-After the six weeks at Chatham Green, Out There participants return to their home schools or other situations—but they don’t go alone.
-They have the support of a carefully trained and accredited adult mentor, who works with them over the next eight weeks to incorporate what they have learned into their everyday lives.
+After the six weeks at Chatham Green, Out There participants return to their home, schools or other situations—but they don’t go alone.
+They have the support of a carefully trained and accredited adult mentor, who works with them over the next six to eight weeks to incorporate what they have learned into their everyday lives.

 Mentors help students decide what goals they want to address.
 Mentor-student pairs usually work together on the Out There workbook, which includes units from the Personal Wellbeing NOCN qualification, or they may work toward the Gateway qualification in personal development.
 The workbook covers the following units:

 - Understanding risk

 - Healthy lifestyles